ZeroIsOnFire/lvcc/README.md

 1 - Install sscanf plugin: https://github.com/Y-Less/sscanf/wiki/Installing-The-Plugin

-2 - Download and install zcmd.inc at pawno/include folder (http://forum.sa-mp.com/showthread.php?t=91354) (optional, only if  you need to use the source code, file LCVV.pwn)
+2 - Download and install zcmd.inc at pawno/include folder (http://forum.sa-mp.com/showthread.php?t=91354) (optional, only if  you need to use the source code, file lvcc.pwn)

 3 - Add lvcc.amx to your filterscripts folder